First Business proudly supports the community...

 Safe Babies Healthy Families primary focus is to break the cycle of child abuse, neglect and poverty in our communities.
 The organization offers many educational classes and resources in conjunction with major healthcare and supportive organizations in the Greater Milwaukee area.

-First Business Assistant Vice President, Peggy Stoop is the President of TEMPO Waukesha
+First Business Assistant Vice President, Peggy Stoop is a past President of TEMPO Waukesha

 Tempo Waukesha is a non-profit organization for executive and professional persons in the Waukesha County area.
 It was established to provide a network for leaders and future leaders, to increase awareness of issues and trends within the community and to develop the strengths and talents of female executives.